mv28jam/PHP-chess-with-console-view/README.md

-# Console chess made wirh PHP
+# Console chess made with PHP
 No "bot", only game mechanics.
 Api will be.